-Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences the encouragement of or coercion to suicide, including of children, through psychological or other forms of pressure applied through the use of [a computer system] [an information and communications technology system/device].
+[Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences the [facilitation, (Iran, Pakistan)] [encouragement (alt: abetment (India, Pakistan)] of or coercion to suicide, [including (alt: specially (Uruguay) / retain original: Pakistan) of [children alt: minors (Albania) retain original: Uruguay, Pakistan], through psychological or other forms of pressure applied through the use of [a computer system] [an information and communications technology system/device].]

+2. Each State Part shall adopt such legislative and other measures as may be necessary to compel service providers to render content related to paragraph 1 of this article inaccessible.
+(Iran, Pakistan, China)

+Delete article: Colombia, Singapore, Rep. of Korea, USA, South Africa, Peru, Chile, Tanzania, Venezuela (merge with relevant provisions), Canada, Japan, EU and mS, Norway, Malaysia, UK, Switzerland, Liechtenstein.

+Retain article: Russian Fed.